awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

 Defaults to the name of the component that makes the request\.

 `recheckAfterMs`
 The amount of time in milliseconds for which to defer the update\.
-The kernel waits for this amount of time and then sends another `PreComponentUpdateEvent` that you can discover with [SubscribeToComponentUpdates](#ipc-operation-subscribetocomponentupdates)\.
+The nucleus waits for this amount of time and then sends another `PreComponentUpdateEvent` that you can discover with [SubscribeToComponentUpdates](#ipc-operation-subscribetocomponentupdates)\.
 Specify `0` to acknowledge the update\.
-This tells the kernel that your component is ready for the update\.
+This tells the nucleus that your component is ready for the update\.
 Defaults to zero milliseconds, which means to acknowledge the update\.

 ##### Response<a name="ipc-operation-defercomponentupdate-response"></a>